MicrosoftDocs/globalization/globalization/input/japanese-ime.md

 If you need to enter some text in Japanese, the Japanese Input Method Editor (IME) for Windows lets you enter text using hiragana or katakana characters while using a typical keyboard with 101-105 keys.
 The IME also converts your input into kanji characters.
 Using the IME doesn't require changing your current Windows display language.

-## Add support for Simplified Chinese input
+## Add support for Japanese input

-To add support for Simplified Chinese input to Windows:
+To add support for Japanese input to Windows:

 1. Open Settings and select **Time & language** > **Language & region**.
 1. Select **Add a language**.
 Select **Japanese** from the list and select **Next**.